 Indiekit.addPreset

-A publication preset plug-in sets default values for post types and provides a post template for a given publication, static site generator, content management system or other publishing application.
+A publication preset can set default storage locations and URL formats for post types, and post templates for a given publication, be that a static site generator, content management system or other publishing software.

 Constructor